DoomsyDev/SoLuX_company_system_files/README.md

 Reports directly to the client in 7 days (add more)

 - Clean and structured reports
-- Great math aplied (probablities)
+- Great math aplied (probabilities)

 ---